Handaz/middle.messenger.praktikum.yandex/README.md

 It includes the implementation of reactive-components (which are based on Block and EventBus classes), router, store, live-messaging via WebSockets and Yandex's API.
 Tests are done with Mocha and Chai.

+#### Project currently is in build progress, many features are soon to be implemented

 ```
 npm start - build project and start server
 npm run dev - start development environment